STAMP-project/dspot/README.md

       [(-t|--test) my.package.MyClassTest1:my.package.MyClassTest2:...:my.package.MyClassTestN ]
             [optional] fully qualified names of test classes to be amplified.
-If the value is all, DSpot will amplify the whole test suite. (default: all)
+If the value is all, DSpot will amplify the whole test suite.
+You can also use regex to describe a set of test classes. (default: all)

       [(-o|--output-path) <output>]
             [optional] specify the output folder (default: dspot-report)